 Book Reviews and Brief Communications

 The corresponding author will be sent an email containing a link to an online PDF proof of the article.
-Please print a copy of the PDF proof, correct within the time period indicated and return as directed.
-Authors are requested not to make revisions to the final, edited text, except where the copy editor has requested clarification.
+Please download the PDF proof, correct within the time period indicated and return as directed.
+Authors are requested to respond to the Correction Team’s request for information, and they cannot make revisions to the final, edited text.

 The Association for the Advancement of Psychoanalysis holds the copyrights to all work published in the American Journal of Psychoanalysis.
 Authors of articles accepted for publication will receive the necessary forms for signature from the Editor’s office.

 Authors are responsible for obtaining permission from copyright holders for reproducing through any medium of communication those illustrations, tables, figures or lengthy quotations previously published elsewhere.
 Add your acknowledgements to the typescript, preferably in the form of an “Acknowledgements” section at the end of the paper.
 Credit the source and copyright of photographs or figures in the accompanying captions.